Cast Iron plates can weigh 300 to 600 pounds. They are heavy, awkward and difficult to remove and install.

 A minimum of one week is allowed for the new gold finish to cure prior to installing and detailing the plate.

-In the gallery right, walk through the process with Frederic “Ric” Sterry Smith and his technicians.
+In the video, walk through the process with Frederic “Ric” Sterry Smith and his technicians.

 - Preparing to install refinished gold plate.

 - Installing gold plate into refinished case

 - Mason A3 – installing gold plate into refinished case

 - Plate and Soundboard are ready for strings

 Plates have numerous letters embossed when the plate was cast.
 A manufacturer will include the make and often the model with such information as patent dates and special awards won by this model and type of piano.